xlfont/load/README.md

  - `init()`: init this font object. `xfl.load` will do this job for you.
  - `sync(text)`: load fonts based on given text.
+   - return a Promise. this will also call `update`
  - `getotf()`: return a promise, resolved to `opentype.Font` from `opentype.js`.
    - `opentype.js` is required for this method
    - `fetchAll()` will be called by this method.